jackveithPITT/BigIdeasFinal/README.md

 ## Data Descriptions and Links

-One metric that we will be looking at to define the "best", most family-friendly, neighborhood is the art installations in Pittsburgh by neighborhood.
+One metric that we will be looking at to define the "best", most family-friendly, neighborhood is the distribution of crime in Pittsburgh by neighborhood.
-Link to the dataset used:
+Link to the dataset used:https://data.wprdc.org/dataset/neighborhoods-with-snap-data

 Another metric that we will be looking at to define the "best", most family-friendly, neighborhood is the playgrounds in Pittsburgh by neighborhood.